 History of Bradford White

-Bradford White started out as Pennsylvania Range Boiler Company in 1881 (1).
-Since then they have continued to build top-quality boilers, only stopping briefly during the Second World War.
-During the war, they changed over to constructing pressure vessels for the Maritime Commission (2).
+Bradford White was founded in 1881 as the Pennsylvania Range Boiler Company (1).
+In the decades since, they have continued to build top-quality boilers, only stopping briefly during the Second World War.
+During the war, they constructed pressure vessels for the Maritime Commission (2).

-In 1951, Bradford White introduced its newest water heater — an innovative, glass-lined tank, called the Vitraglas.
-It wasn’t until 1959 though, that the company began to focus solely on producing water heaters.
-Around this time, they became The Pennsylvania-Bradford Appliance Corporation.
+In 1951, Bradford White introduced its new water heater — an innovative, glass-lined tank called the Vitraglas.
+It wasn’t until 1959 that the company began to focus solely on producing water heaters.
+Around this time, it became The Pennsylvania-Bradford Appliance Corporation.

 White Products of Middleville joined the Pennsylvania-Bradford Appliance Corporation in 1968.
-They then became Bradford White Corporation.
+Following the merger, it became the Bradford White Corporation.

 Bradford White introduced its first power-vent water heater in 1985.
 In 1992, it became an employee-owned company and the Bradford White we know today.
 It then introduced us to the HydroJet system in 1993.

-Bradford White transformed the water heating industry in 1996, by increasing tank warranties on residential models.
-The new warranty would cover a six-year lifespan for storage tank heaters.
-But this isn’t the only industry-first Bradford White can claim.
+Bradford White changed the water heating industry in 1996 by increasing tank warranties on residential models.
+The new warranty would protect storage tank heaters for six years.
+This isn’t the only industry-first Bradford White can claim.

-In 2003, Bradford White released a new safety feature for their water heaters.
-They also released a new model, the PowerStor Series indirect water heater.
-A year later, in 2004, they expanded into the tankless water heater market as well, releasing the EverHot series.
+In 2003, Bradford White released a new model, the PowerStor Series indirect water heater.
+A year later, it expanded into the tankless water heater market, releasing the EverHot series.

-Between 2009 and 2010, the ICON system was introduced — which is a gas control valve.
-This provided homeowners with more protection and energy saving.
+Between 2009 and 2010, the ICON system was introduced, which is a gas control valve.
+This provided homeowners with improved protection and energy saving.

-Bradford White has continued expanding — purchasing Laars Heating Systems among others.
+Bradford White has continued expanding, acquiring Laars Heating Systems and others.
 In 2012, the company opened a new training facility, the Bradford White International Technical Excellence Center.
 Here, they focus on developing new eco-friendly appliances (3).

 Bradford White Customer Service

-If you experience problems with a Bradford White heater, don’t fret.
-You can find support phone numbers as well as fax and email addresses provided.
+If you encounter problems with a Bradford White heater, don’t panic.
+You can find contact numbers as well as fax and email addresses, user manuals, and other information on the company’s support site.

-User manuals and other informative sheets are also on the support site.
-There are also guides on specific models there too.
-These help with any technical difficulties or assist you in setting up your new unit.
+There are also guides for specific models on the site.
+These help with any technical difficulties and can assist you in setting up your new unit.

 Where to Buy Bradford White Water Heaters

 Bradford White water heaters are, unfortunately, not sold through sites such as Amazon and Home Depot.
-If you wish to purchase a unit, you can go through a local distributor.
+If you want to purchase a unit, you can do so via a local distributor who sells them.

 You can also acquire one through the Bradford White website.
-Here, you will be guided to a local distributor once you have chosen your desired product.
+Here, you will be redirected to a local distributor once you have chosen your desired product.

-Bradford White has been producing boilers for more than a century, dating all the way back to 1881 Pennsylvania.
-Yet, it wasn’t until 1959 they really began focusing exclusively on water heaters.
-Today, their main expertise is tank-type gas heaters.
+Bradford White has been producing boilers for more than a century, dating all the way back to 1881 in Pennsylvania.
+However, it wasn’t until 1959 that the company began focusing exclusively on water heaters.
+Today, their main expertise is in tank-type gas heaters.